You can get federal student loans out of default by applying for loan consolidation or entering into the loan rehabilitation program.

 You don't have to worry about any of these consequences with private loans.
 They can't do anything to you until they sue and get a judgment.

-As part of the CARES Act, the federal government suspended collections on student loans held by the US Department of Education.
+As part of the CARES Act, the federal government suspended the interest rate and collections on student loans held by the US Department of Education.
 They also agreed to suspend the interest that accrues on your loans and to cover the monthly payments you're required to make under the rehab program.

 These benefits last until September 30, 2020.
 After that, the usual collection process will begin again.
 That means if you don't get your loans out of default before then, you're at risk of a wage garnishment, tax refund offset, Social Security offset, etc.